dipisha03/constructor-hangman/instructions.md

 The completed game should meet the following criteria:

-1. The completed game should be able to receive user input using the `inquirer` or `prompt` npm packages. --DONE
+1. The completed game should be able to receive user input using the `inquirer` or `prompt` npm packages.

 2. Feel free to use as many different types of constructor functions as you are able to, but at a minimum, you must create the following constructor functions: